 Export Market Development Grants Scheme (EMDG)

-The EMDG has been running for about a thousand years….
-OK, not that long.
-But it’s incredibly well known by a lot of exporters because it provides grants that help manage the expenses of international marketing and associated training.
+The EMDG is incredibly well known by a lot of exporters because it provides grants that help manage the expenses of international marketing and associated training.
 The program has evolved over the years with the most recent update happening in 2020-21 when it shifted from being a reimbursement scheme to a forward-looking grants scheme.
 The difference between the old and new programs, in a nutshell, is while businesses used to spend money marketing their program internationally and then apply for an EMDG reimbursement for eligible expenses, the new program requires businesses to do a forward marketing plan and apply for a grant to help with the expenses they expect to incur.
 As with any grant program, getting the details right is important.
 Austrade provide a wealth of information on their website that explains the program in full.
 It’s not hard to apply – just important to check the details.